The following is a guide designed to assist staff with working remotely.

 - Think about how much contact you would like with your manager and work colleagues during this period of remote working over and above your normal 1:1 meetings and team meetings.
 Discuss your needs with your line manager so that arrangements can be put in place.
 The University is keen that we continue to maintain our communities albeit that many of us will be working remotely.

 - Staying in touch regularly is also important to ensure that you are kept informed of your Department’s and the University’s business.

 Ways of staying in touch

 - Microsoft TEAMS is a great way to be able to stay in touch whilst working off-site.
-Managers should ensure that all of their staff have a basic practical awareness of how to use Microsoft TEAMS when undertaking remote working as this will be key to being able to stay in touch undertake work.
-To download click here
+Managers should ensure that all of their staff have a basic practical awareness of how to use Microsoft TEAMS.
+When we work remotely TEAMS will be key for being able to stay in touch.
+To download click here.

-- Set up your staff as a team on TEAMS you can then live chat with each other.
+- Set up your staff as a team on TEAMS in order to live chat with each other.
 This is useful for sharing ideas and engaging in discussions.